 - Suggested are earplugs, which are making riding more enjoyable and makes it easier to concentrate

 - Helmet Requirements: Snell, BSI, DOT, or ECE R22.05 approved full face helmet (high impact tested).
 Helmets with any visible crash (beyond scratches!) damage will be rejected.
-If your helmet does not pass tech, you will not be allowed to ride and will not be given a refund.
-We highly recommend to go with the best helmets money can buy… Arai Helmets!

 I personally recommend NOT to look for videos to learn the track.
 Even if you find good once (I never did), you are on your own on the track, and the ‘video’ gets lost in your brain anyway.
 Also do not ask ‘specialists’ for the line… I run a line seminar at lunch break, after you warmed up with the track and know where the asphalt band goes so far.
 This is why we set up the lunch break early (noon).
 Also skip on ‘suspension specialists’.
 Your bike has resources you don’t know, and you have much more important things to think of… to ride the damn thang and to have fun!
 All of these things are just making you nuts and you can’t sleep anymore…